TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 Principal Component Analysis (PCA)
 ========================================================

-In PCA, the data is first *transformed* to a new space with equal ($\leq$) number of dimensions (new features).
-These new features always have the following properties:
+In PCA, the data is first *transformed* to a new space with $\leq$ number of dimensions (new features).
+These new features are called the **principal components**  and they always have the following properties:

-- The first dimension (1st principal component) captures the maximum amount of variance from the features in the original data.
+- The 1st principal component captures the maximum amount of variance from the features in the original data.
-- The second dimension (2nd principal component) is orthogonal to the first (they are **uncorrelated**) and captures the maximum amount of variability left.
+- The 2nd principal component is orthogonal to the first and it captures the maximum amount of variability left.
 - The same is true for each principal component.
-They are all orthogonal and **each is less important than the previous one**, in terms of captured variance.
+They are **all uncorreleated and each is less important than the previous one**, in terms of captured variance.

 Principal Component Analysis (PCA) (2)
 ========================================================